mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 ### Project visualization
 Now that you have some experience creating a usable data set - what can you do with it?
 From the tools we have experimented with in class, select your favorite and/or most meaningful visualization.
-This can be a graph, a word cloud, a topic model etc.
+This can be a graph, a word cloud, a topic model etc. Use "[Using Data Visualization to Find Insights in Data](http://datajournalismhandbook.org/1.0/en/understanding_data_7.html)" to guide your writing.

 Specs:
 * Due Thursday 10/6 by 8am.